JEdward7777/js-translation-helps-proxy/docs/STDIO_SERVER.md

 **Verify Setup:**
 - Open Claude Desktop
-- Look for the MCP server indicator
+- Look for the MCP server indicator (Claude will launch the process when needed)
-- Try asking: "What tools do you have available?"
+- Try asking: "What tools do you have available?" (this triggers the process launch)
 - Test a tool: "Fetch John 3:16 scripture"
+- The process runs in the background while Claude needs it, then terminates automatically

 ### Cline (VS Code Extension)